 -Herodotus, The Histories 5.58

-It can be demonstrated that the Phoenicians of the maritime golden age of Phoenicia were not all Canaanites by race as commonly supposed, but that Phoenicia was at that time ruled and populated mainly by Israelites.
-Indeed, no Canaanites departed from Egypt with Danaus and Cadmus, but Israelites certainly had.
-The seafaring habits of the tribe of Dan are certainly in line with those of the Phoenicians (Judges 5.17) and Scripture tells us that the tribe of Dan was sailing the Mediterranean alongside the Ionian Greeks (Ezekiel 27.19) so we should not be at all surprised to see Phoenician colonists with Cadmus introducing these Ionians to the art of letters.
+From a Greek perspective Israelites would certainly be regarded as Phoenician, being inhabitants of Canaan.
+Indeed, no Canaanites departed from Egypt with Moses, Danaus or Cadmus, but Israelites certainly had.
+The seafaring habits of the tribe of Dan are certainly in line with those of the Phoenicians (Judges 5.17) and Scripture tells us that the tribe of Dan was sailing the Mediterranean alongside the Ionian Greeks (Ezekiel 27.19) so we should not be at all surprised to see “Phoenician” colonists of the tribe of Dan alongside Cadmus introducing these Ionians to the art of letters.

-That the Greek alphabet derives from the Phoenician is now known to be a matter of fact (Roger D. Woodward, A Companion to the Ancient Greek Language, Wiley-Blackwell) and the Phoenician script itself is known to have derived ultimately from the Proto-Sinaitic or “Proto-Canaanite” alphabet which derives from Egyptian hieroglyphs (Elizabeth J. Himelfarb, First Alphabet Found in Egypt, Archaeology 53, Issue 1: 21).
+That the Greek alphabet derives from the Phoenician is now known to be a matter of fact, hardly a surprise considering that the names of the letters have, for the most part, scarcely changed from their original Northwest Semitic names, e.g. alpha=aleph, beta=beth, gamma=gimel etc. The Phoenician script itself is known to have derived from the Proto-Sinaitic or “Proto-Canaanite” alphabet which derives from Egyptian hieroglyphs (Elizabeth J. Himelfarb, First Alphabet Found in Egypt, Archaeology 53, Issue 1: 21).

 During the Greek Dark Ages and the Archaic Greek period there were complex linguistic relationships established between Northwest Semitic and Hellenic languages and the former had a very profound influence on the latter (Cyril Aslanov, Northwest Semitic Structural Influences on Archaic Greek: a Reassessment, academia.edu).
 Certainly these must have formed as the Israelites settled in the developing Hellenic world.